PMunch/binaryparse/README.rst

 Clarifications:

-- **When and only when using repetition** on strings they are implicitly null-terminated
+- Strings are always null-terminated except when using assertion or magic on it directly (then, null byte must be included in the value)
 - When using both a substream and an assertion in the next field, the substream takes precedence and the next field is not magic